T

 As with any dog, it is important to teach your kids how to behave around them.
 You should closely supervise young children around all dogs until you are sure that they know how to gently pet and interact with your Tamaskan.

-Dogs similar To Tamaskans
+Dogs Similar To Tamaskans

-Tamaskans are closely related to large North American sledding and working dog breeds including Alaskan Malamutes, German Shepherd Dogs, and Siberian Huskies.
+Tamaskans are closely related to large North American sledding and working dog breeds, including Alaskan Malamutes, German Shepherd Dogs, and Siberian Huskies.

-• Alaskan Malamute: The Inuit people initially created the Alaskan Malamute as a sled and working dog.
+• Alaskan Malamute: The Inuit people initially bred the Alaskan Malamute as a sled and working dog.
 Like their Tamaskan cousins, these dogs are also highly intelligent, energetic, and loyal.
 Malamutes are also large dogs and can weigh between 75 and 100 pounds and reach heights between 23 and 25 inches tall.

 • German Shepherd Dogs: British breeders initially utilized German Shepherds as part of the breeding stock to create the Tamaskan breed because of their intelligence, loyalty, and strong working ability.
 These large dogs can reach up to 95 pounds and stand between 22 and 26 inches tall at the shoulder.
 They are excellent guard dogs and have also found a home as police and military dogs.